jddf/spec/draft-ucarion-jddf-xx.md

 Some users may expect that {"a": "foo", "b": "bar"} satisfies the above schema.
 Others may disagree, as `b` is not one of the properties described in the schema.
-In this document, allowing such "unspecified" members happens when evaluation is "allowing unknown properties".
+In this document, allowing such "unspecified" members happens when evaluation is in "allow additional properties" mode.

-Evaluation of a schema does not allow unknown properties by default, but can be overridden by setting `allowUnknownProperties: true` on the schema.
-That override will be inheritied by sub-schemas, but sub-schemas may always override `allowUknownProperties`.
+Evaluation of a schema does not allow additional properties by default, but can be overridden by setting `additionalProperties: true` on the schema.

-More formally, validation of a schema *S* allows unknown properties if:

-- Let *A* be the schemas which contain *S* and which have a member named `allowUnknownProperties`. *S* is considered to contain itself, and so is a member of *A* if it has a member named `allowUnknownProperties`.

-If *A* is empty, then validation of *S* does not allow for unknown properties.
-Otherwise, let *P* be the element of *A* contained by all other members of *A*.
-Validation of *S* uses
+More formally, evaluation of a schema *S* is in "allow additional properties" mode if there exists a member of *S* whose name equals `additionalProperties`, and whose value is a boolean `true`.
+Otherwise, evaluation of *S* is not in "allow additional properties" mode.

 See {{semantics-form-props}} for how allowing unknown properties affects schema evaluation, but briefly, the following schema: